 Save yourself time and skip parboiling!
 You just need to season the raw potatoes and air fry.

 Soaking potatoes in cold water helps release starches and achieve a crispy texture when roasted or air fried.
+(I do this when I make my air fryer potato slices with russet potatoes).
 Since red potatoes are waxy and low in starch, there is no need to soak them for this recipe.
 Even if you're using a more starchy Yukon gold, I would skip soaking them.

 HUNGRY FOR MORE?
 Sign up for our newsletter and follow Crumb Top Baking on Instagram, Pinterest and Facebook!